shinhyungyang/scorep/src/tools/libwrap_init/README.md

         --ldflags="-L/opt/mylib/lib -L/opt/somelib/lib" \
         --libs="-lmylib -lsomelib -lz -lm" \
         $(pwd)/mylibwrapper

-This step tries to find shared library files matching the supplied `--libs`-flags.
-During application runtime, these will be used for calling `dlopen` and opening the target library and depending libraries.
-If `scorep-libwrap-init` cannot find them, it will provide a warning.
-You can add these shared libraries manually to `Makefile` via the `LW_LIBLIST` variable.
-If you do not intend to use runtime wrapping, and only use linktime wrapping, you can ignore this warning.
-It is only needed for runtime wrapping via `dlopen`.

 On completion, `scorep-libwrap-init` prints a short-form of how to build and use the wrapper library to the terminal.